bagusrifky7/bagusrifky7/README.md

 # Hi there 👋, I'm Bagus Rifky Riyanto

 ## 🚀 About Me
 I'm a data enthusiast passionate to be Data Analyst, Data Engineer, and Data Scientist.
 I enjoy uncovering hidden insights through dashboards, statistical analysis, and storytelling that drives smarter decisions.
-I’m also passionate about building robust data pipelines and scalable systems that empower analytics at scale.
+I’m also passionate about building robust data pipelines and scalable data warehouse and data lake.

 ## 🚀 What I'm into
 - 🧠 Data Analytics and Uncovering Business insight